Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Anisotropy Test

 As stated above, the energy threshold is a factor that clearly characterizes the anisotropy as well as the number of signals in the experiment.
 Most of the events are concentrated in the low energy region $E_R\sim 0$ keV, and imposing the energy threshold difference between the distributions can be clear.
-In Figures \ref{fig:chi2_FERnon0} and \ref{fig:chi2_AgERnon0}, the energy threshold is set at $E_R^\mathrm{thr.} = 20$ keV for the target F and $50$ keV for the target Ag.
-For these thresholds it is best to exclude $r=0$ for $r=0.2$--$0.3$ cases, which is suggested by N-body simulations in previous studies \cite{LNAT}.
-For target F and Ag, $\sim 6\times 10^3$ and $6\times 10^4$ events are required to exclude $r=0$ for the $r=0.3$ case at 90\%CL.
-In particular, for the case of the heavy target (Ag case), the shape of the energy-angular distribution is largely distorted by the effect of the form factor in the region of 40 keV or more (illustrated by a bump), and this may be used to distinguish distributions with different ratios from each other.
-Therefore for the heavy target, a greater event number is needed to compare the result of the pseudo-experiment result with those of the template case as opposed to the case of the light target.
+In Figures \ref{fig:chi2_FERnon0} and \ref{fig:chi2_AgERnon0}, the energy threshold is set at $E_R^\mathrm{thr} = 20$ keV for the target F and $50$ keV for the target Ag, respectively.
+Anisotropic halo models ($r_\mathrm{tmp}>0$) are tested by the results in Figure \ref{fig:chi2_FERnon0} and \ref{fig:chi2_AgERnon0}.
+For each $r_\mathrm{exp}$ value, which we assume as the real $r$ value, the $r_\mathrm{tmp}$ models which show chi-square values larger than the 90\% CL can be rejected.
+The most interesting case tested by this experiments would by discriminating isotropic halo model of $r=0$ from anisotropic halo model of $r=0.2$--$0.3$ which is suggested by N-body simulations in previous studies \cite{LNAT}.
+Figure \ref{fig:chi2_FERnon0} shows that the experimental data of $r_\mathrm{exp}=0.3$ with $6\times 10^3$ fluorine recoil events can reject $r=0$ model at 90\% C.L.
+In the case of the silver target, same rejection is obtained with a statistics of 6 $\times 10^4$ events.
+In particular, for the case of the heavy target like silver, the shape of the energy-angular distribution is largely distorted by the effect of the form factor in the region of 40 keV or more as clearly illustrated as a bump, and this may be used to distinguish distributions with different ratios from each other.
+However, for the heavy target, a greater event number is needed to compare the result of the pseudo-experiment result with those of the template case as opposed to the case of the light target.